theopenguino99/term-deposit-prediction/README.md

 ### **5. Collaborate**

-- **Fork the repository** on GitHub.
+- 🍴 **Fork the repository** on GitHub.
-- **Create a new branch** for your feature or bugfix.
+- 🌿 **Create a new branch** for your feature or bugfix.
-- **Submit a pull request** with a clear description of your changes.
+- 🔄 **Submit a pull request** with a clear description of your changes.

 ---

 ## 🙏 Acknowledgements

-- Thanks you for reading my Technical Assessment Submission!
+- 🙌 Thank you for reading my Technical Assessment Submission!

 ---